GULibrarySandbox/intro-data-wrangle/content/2-lesson.md

 ### Key Points

 - Use the `Create Project` option to import new data to work on.
-- You can control how data is imported b y changing options on the import screen.
+- You can control how data is imported by changing options on the import screen.